hateoas-forms/spring-hateoas-forms-sample-bank/README.md

 This way the client can create a `<select>` element with the suggested values, *NATIONAL* and *INTERNATIONAL*.
 Note that in the example we are using HAL-FORMS hypermedia format where possible values are defined within "suggest" entity.

-## Possible values for a field retrieved from the server
+## Possible values for a field retrieved dynamically

+In the previous example we have showed how to define the possible values for a field within the form defition.
+Another supported option to do it after the definition of the form is using an additional call to the server to get the possible values.
+For instance an AJAX call made from the browser to get the possible valued for a field.

+In order to implement this feature following an hypermedia approach HAL-FORMS hypermedia formats, supports the definition of a URL instead of the possible values.
+In other words, withim the form definition we do not define the possible values directly and we define a URL that will be the source of the possible values.

-We will introduce a change on the *toAccount* field.
-It will be converted to a `<select>` like element where possible values are retrieved from the server in another request.
+To show this feature, we will introduce a change in the sample application updating *toAccount* field.
+It will be converted to a `<select>` like element in the browser where possible values are retrieved from the server in an AJAX call.
 This way possible values are showed to the user as he/she keys the account number.

 The field data for the transfer creation form preparation request will change and include the url for the filter request: